varundeolase/flask-blog/README.md

   `docker run -d -p 5000:5000 -t -i <image-name>` Replace the image-name with the name you've given to your image.

-- Or you can just pull the image from my [Dockerhub](https://hub.docker.com/r/varunghost/flask-blog).
+- Or you can just pull the image from my [Dockerhub](https://hub.docker.com/r/varunghost/flask-blog) with command `docker pull varunghost/flask-blog:firsttry`
   Now use this image to create and start the docker container.

   In both cases you can go to https://localhost:5000 to access the flask-app.